 Covert Pervert: Yugi has completely NOT leapfrogged adolescence.
 In the first manga arc, right after he's made friends with Jonouchi, they're seen talking about some porn videos they've been exchanging.
 Talking about 'squinting at the pixels' really leaves little else it can be.

-He is shown imagining someone's panties after hearing what Anzu has to say about boys peeking up girls' skirts while playing basketball.
+In the manga, he is shown imagining someone's panties after hearing what Anzu has to say about boys peeking up girls' skirts while playing basketball.
 Even in the Millennium World Arc, Yugi and Jonouchi are still exchanging videos...

 Critical Failure: In the Monster World RPG arc, Ryou Bakura plays a tabletop game with Yugi and his friends, wherein they use percentile dice (two 10-sided die — one for the tens and one for the ones) — for every roll.
 When Dark Bakura takes over, rolling a 99 (a fumble, low numbers are good, so 00 is the opposite—a Critical Hit) carries the penalty of having your soul trapped in your figurine.